parrt/random-forest-importances/PDP-Notes.md

 can't do a grouping into similar buckets. in contrast, PDP uses all x to make predictions.

+I noticed on the y = x1^2 + x2 example that controlling for x2, looking at x1, we don't see a very good parabola.
+Think of that as an ascending valley and then each x2 point/region will look like a noisy parabola in x1 dimension.
+A small x2 region gives a large number of x1 points, and a line will be in extremely poor estimate of that parabola.
+Solution is either to make a note of this as a seems to work pretty well on real data sets, or make an option that then trains another random forest on the leaf samples rather than a linear model, assuming that the number of leaf samples goes above a certain threshold.
+Now we would get a new list of leaves, with finer granularity, that we can add to the same list of approximate partial derivatives.

+we can really only do derivative plots from 0, rather than ICE plots which can show samples smeared across target var y range.
+We could shift up by leftmost average y value I guess.

 ## Advantages

 * RF's can deal with categorical variables as a label encoded, so we don't have to worry about one-hot encoding issues